cgoillot/GPX_Correct/README.md

-# GPX Correct
+# Purpose
-This script corrects .gpx files imported from Runtastic so that "Moving Time" is closer to "Elapsed Time" when exporting them in Strava.
+This script corrects .gpx files imported from Runtastic so that "Moving Time" is closer to "Elapsed Time" when exporting them to Strava.

 # Requirements
 Python 2.7 (not tested with other versions at the moment) must be set up for running this script.
 Below is a tutorial to set up Python.
 Don't forget to add the C:\Python27\ in your PATH environment variable.

-# How to use the script
+# How to use it?
 1. Download and install Python on your computer
 2. Download one or more .gpx files from Runtastic
 3. Download the script "GPX_Correct.py"